dokipure/Portfolio/README.md

-# 🌸 Dorcas Adebayor | Portfolio Website
+# 🌸 Portfolio

-Welcome to my personal portfolio website!
+Hey and Welcome!!!
-This project showcases my skills, projects, and experience as a **Frontend Developer**.
+This is my personal website, a space were you can view all projects I built during my first and second year in school.

-The goal of this portfolio is to present my work in a simple, elegant, and responsive design that works beautifully on any device.
+The goal is to have a portfolio website were I can present school projects I've built and future projects in a simple, elegant, and responsive design that can be access anywwhere and on any device.

 ---

 ## 🧠 Technologies Used
 - **HTML5** – for the structure and content of the website
 - **CSS3** – for design, layout, and responsive styling
-- **JavaScript (Vanilla JS)** – for basic interactivity and dynamic features
+- **JavaScript** – for basic interactivity and dynamic features

 ---